chitranjaliok-hub/Shinkansen-Travel-Experience/README.md

 - XGBoost provides a complementary gradient-boosting model.
 - Ensemble weight and threshold optimization improved the validation result during the hackathon.
 - The project demonstrates practical experience with feature engineering, categorical data handling, ensemble modeling, and competition-oriented model optimization.

 ---

-## ⚠️ Reproducibility Note

-The original hackathon notebook available after the event was incomplete and contained references to preprocessing/model objects whose definitions were no longer present.

-This GitHub version reconstructs those missing steps using the actual competition datasets and preserves the original documented modeling strategy.

-The **95.87% validation accuracy** is retained as the historical result recorded during the hackathon.
-A rerun of the cleaned notebook may produce a slightly different validation score depending on library versions and the exact preprocessing environment.

----